TobiasBengtsson-analys/Buy-the-rumors-sell-the-news/README.md

 The project is fully reproducible.
 Python is used for data acquisition, while R handles preprocessing, modeling and evaluation.

+## Data

+Due to size limitations, raw data is not included in this repository.

+All datasets can be reproduced using the provided Python scraping pipeline and R preprocessing scripts.

 ## Pipeline Overview

 - News scraping (Python)